Androz2091/discord-giveaways/README.md

 **All the methods should be asynchronous to return a promise.**

-Here is an example, using quick.db, a Sqlite database.
+Here is an example, using `quick.db`, a SQLite database.
 The comments in the code below are very important to understand how it works!

 Other examples: